mohammed-mahmudul-hasan/ccms/README.md

 <h3>5.
 Clean Code Development</h3>
 <p>Clean code development is a software development practice that emphasizes writing code that is readable, maintainable, and scalable.
 This approach to coding helps to ensure that the code is easy to understand, debug, and modify.</p>
-<p>Here is my personal CCD cheet sheet.
+<p><a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/folder1/cheet_sheet.txt" target="_blank">Here</a> is my personal CCD cheet sheet.
 I've written it as a text file.
-Some examples where I've used this cheet sheet is given below:</p>
+Some examples where I've used this cheet sheet are given below:</p>
 <ul>
     <li>Readability of the variable and methods name (Cheet Sheet #1): <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/src/main/java/com/example/ccms/login.java" target="_blank">login.java class</a></li>
     <li>Code should be simple and no commented code or dead code (Cheet Sheet #2):<a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/src/main/java/com/example/ccms/UpdateProfileActivity.java#L100" target="_blank">UpdateProfileAcivity class</a></li>